LeviSamuelEvans/MatterMiner/README.md

 # RedditMiner

-RedditMiner is a tool for crawling and analyzing comments from Reddit subreddits.
+RedditMiner is a tool for crawling and analysing comments from Reddit subreddits.
 It uses the Reddit API to fetch comments, stores them in an SQLite database, and provides a web interface for querying and analysing the data using natural language processing (NLP).

 ## Features